Native American Tuition Waiver

 Contact your tribal agency to find out how to apply for additional financial assistance.
 Most tribal agencies require students to complete a Free Application for Federal Student Aid (FAFSA) and submit a Financial Need Analysis (FNA) form.
 The Financial Aid Office completes the FNA once your FAFSA is processed.

 The FAFSA takes time to process, so please fill it out before your FNA request.
-If your agency permits, we can share budget forecasts to them for students who do not have a complete financial aid file.
+If your agency permits, we can share budget forecasts with them for students who still need a complete financial aid file.

 The Native American Center